 These tires, even though labeled as UHP (Ultra High Performance) are not in the same performance league as the Firestones.
 These tiers are an all-season tire and my first impression of them was that they have a much softer sidewall and the overall dry traction is much lower.
 But I suppose this can be expected with a tire like this.

 In the past few days, we have had a ton of rain.
 Today, the rain broke and I took the tires, equipped on my 350z, through the mostly damp mountain roads here in central Pennsylvania and, I report, I’m impressed.
 This tire held up well to my extremely spirited driving through sharp hairpins, broken pavement, and fast stretches.

 I think one of the most impressive things about this tire, other than its price, was how well it did on the damp pavement.
 A lot of cheap tires, including the Nitto NT05 200tw street tire (not that cheap) and Nankang NS-2R 120tw race tire I have had in the past did absolutely horrible in the wet.
 This tire performed extremely well and I was able to push the car without the white-knuckle experience that those other tires brought.

 The softer sidewalls of these tires also smoothed out parts of my route that have broken pavement and the tread did well to provide traction through the mud and gravel that was washed onto the road.

 My final thoughts on this tire is that its an unbelievable bargain.
 My size, which is 245/45R18, only cost $67 dollars from Walmart.
 I have no idea how long they will last, but so far I’m impressed with the balance of traction and smoothness they have.
 They are going to be great on my highway commute and were also fantastic through the mountains.
-They are not going to give you a podium finish at a race, but I don’t think I could ask for more, especially with a price like this.
+They are not going to give you a podium finish at a race, but I don’t think I could ask for more; especially with a price like this.